Get a Free WorkTrek Demo

 Illustration: WorkTrek / Data: FinancesOnline

 Training staff is also vital.
-Workers who know how to properly use and care for equipment can help avoid breakdowns.
+Workers who know how to use and care for equipment properly can help avoid breakdowns.
 This includes teaching proper startup and shutdown methods.

 Another important strategy is using high-quality parts.
 Better parts often last longer and work more reliably.
 While they may cost more upfront, they can save time by reducing failures.